 https://www.eurekalert.org/news-releases/517103

-For the smaller ones their defense was that there were just too fucking many of them.
+For the smaller ones their defense was that there were just too fricking many of them.
 If you hang out with 20 friends then you are less likely to be the one that gets eaten

 He didn't introduce scientific proof.
 He flailed like a used car salesman, actively DISMISSED scientific proof, and endangered a priceless fossil.
 Then everyone claimed he "won".
 Nick Longrich is why democracy must never be allowed.
 He did more of a song and dance, so he was perceived to be correct.
 His arguments were both ass and already disproved before he got up there.
 He unironically thinks one of the largest skulls of any animal ever found was "a juvenile" and that Nedoceratops just happens to have fenestrae exactly where a Torosaurus would due to pathology.
 Somehow.
 He is and has always been an idiot.
 That's why whenever he names a new species the entire paleontological community just ignores him and says "that's nice, sweaty", like he's a kid trying to explain how cars work to an adult.